-- 5. Calls for Sense-of-the-Community Referendums. - B) Legislation is action of the SA to carry out its legislative, policy-making functions, to enact internal rules, to amend bylaws, and to make amendments to the SA Charter. - C) Investigation is action of the SA to gain information on issues pertinent to Article 1, Sections 1, 3, 5, and 6. its purview. - D) Recommendation is an action of the SA expressing the recommendation of the SA in policy areas over which the SA through its Charter may or may not have policy-making power. - E) A Sense-of-the-Body Resolution, which may or may not be directed at a particular individual, organization or event, is an expression of the opinion of the SA regarding a matter of student concern. - F) Calls for a Sense-of-the-Community Referendum is an action of the SA to determine community opinion regarding matters of student concern.
-Bylaw 1.3.bProposals adopted by the SA and reported to the appropriate officers or decision making bodies of the University will not be amended, reworded, or in any other way altered by those officers or bodies without the prior consent of the SA.
+- 5. Sense-of-the-Body Resolutions, - 6.
+Calls for Sense-of-the-Community Referendums. - B) Legislation is action of the SA to carry out its legislative, and policy-making functions, to enactinternal rules, to amend bylaws, and to make amendments to the SA Charter. - C) Internal Policy Resolutions are actions to enact internal rule changes, and to make amendments to the SA Charter. - D) Investigation is action of the SA to gain information on issues pertinent to Article 1, Sections 1, 3, 5, and 6. its purview. - E) Recommendation is an action of the SA expressing the recommendation of the SA in policy areas over which the SA through its Charter may or may not have policy-making power. - F) A Sense-of-the-Body Resolution, which may or may not be directed at a particular individual, organization or event, is an expression of the opinion of the SA regarding a matter of student concern. - G) Calls for a Sense-of-the-Community Referendum is an action of the SA to determine community opinion regarding matters of student concern.
+Bylaw 1.3.bProposals adopted by the SA and reported to the appropriate officers or decision-making bodies of the University will not be amended, reworded, or in any other way altered by those officers or bodies without the prior consent of the SA.